-Growing up in Seymour, IN, Mackenzie determined her career path at a young age.
-She hopes to begin her career in schools, first a teacher, then move into higher positions before becoming a member of Indiana’s Department of Education.
+Growing up in Seymour, Indiana, Mackenzie determined her career path at a young age.
+She hoped to begin her career in schools, first as teacher, then moving into higher positions before becoming a member of Indiana’s Department of Education.
 To aid in her goal, Mackenzie originally planned to major solely in elementary education.

-However, her exposure to other classes inspired Mackenzie to pick up a History major, a discipline she never thought would help her in professional aspirations.
-Even then, the double-major’s career plans would soon alter further.
-During a trip with her Public History class, a professional development opportunity, the double-major’s plans would take another blow, as Mackenzie scored a career-altering internship.
+However, her exposure to other classes inspired Mackenzie to pick up a history major, a discipline she never thought would help her in professional aspirations.
+Even then, the double-major’s career plans would soon be further altered.
+During a trip with her public history class, a professional development opportunity, Mackenzie scored a career-altering internship.

-The double-major’s shift in perspective reflects the experiences of many FC students.
-Franklin commits itself to helping students discover their true passions through diverse experiences, even if the students believe already figured out their lives.
+This shift in perspective reflects the experiences of many Franklin College students.
+Franklin commits itself to helping students discover their true passions through diverse experiences, even if the students believe they have already figured out their lives.

 Are you ready to dive head first into a realm of possibility?
 Schedule your Franklin College tour today.